gmardom/idunn-font/README.md

 # Idunn fonts

 This is my customized [Iosevka](https://github.com/be5invis/Iosevka) font set.
+The purpouse of this mod is to make fonts consistant on my desktop, and soon my [website](https://gmardom.github.io/).

 ## Building